hoto17296/docker-backup-s3/README.md

     - Mount AWS credentials file to `/root/.aws`
     - Attach IAM role to EC2 Instance (if using Amazon EC2 or Amazon ECS)
 - Set some required environment variables (see below)

-- Run container with `cron` command
+Then, run container with default command to start crond.

+If you want to sync immediately, specify `sh /sync.sh` to command.

 ## Environment variables
 | Key | Default Value | Description |